Kaimobile/PythonStudy/README.md

 **baidutest.py**
 - Version 2.2
 - Baidu Index Crawler.
 Maybe the theory of decode the baidu index data is necessary.

+**laixuanzuo_simulate.py**
+- Version 1.10
+- Simulate user's mouse to click the buttom to book the selected seat on the Laixuanzuo platform.
+You can add a schedule task to run this program instead of waking up for booking.
 ## Neural Network
 **nntest1.py**
 - A basic **Neural Network** model.
 The test data is MNIST.